luo-yining/CFDBench/README.md

 ![flow-examples](figs/flow-examples.png)

-The code for the paper: [[Upcoming] CFDBench: A Comprehensive Benchmark for Machine Learning Methods in Fluid Dynamics](www.unknown.com).
+This is the code for the paper: [[Upcoming] CFDBench: A Comprehensive Benchmark for Machine Learning Methods in Fluid Dynamics](www.unknown.com).

+CFDBench is a large-scale and comprehensive benchmark for better evaluating machine learning methods in fluid dynamics.
+It consists of four classic problems in computational fluid dynamics (CFD), with many varying operating parameters such as boundary conditions, domain geometries and physical properties.

 ## Data Generation